dsciitpatna/EaseAPI/README.md

 ---
 ## How will this Impact the World

 ##### *This Project exclusively targets the world of developers.
 We make the life of developers much easier by providing them with a platform(API Creation Tool) where they can create quality APIs with ease.
 We connect developers around the world by giving them access to a variety of other APIs made by other developers, and allowing them to review the APIs and help make it better.
 Thus the developers will have much less to worry about implementing the backend services that gives life to their applications and concentrate more on its looks/presentation and the basic logic of the backend.
-THe user interface will be made keeping in mind that even non-developers who wish to create their application can gain benefit from EasAPI.*
+THe user interface will be made keeping in mind that even non-developers who wish to create their application can gain benefit from EaseAPI.*

 ---
 ## Project Head